there is unseen help. When your goal is detailed and clear, the help stays on task with maximum efficiency.

 Don’t fall into the trap of thinking that God and the Universe will ‘figure it all out’ for you.
-In that case, you may end up meandering and course-correcting a lot more than necessary, because you’ve been given free agency to choose the good causes in which you choose to be anxiously engaged.
+In that case, you may end up meandering and course-correcting a lot more than necessary.
+You’ve been given the free agency to select good causes in which you will be anxiously engaged.
 Heavenly ‘help’ is available to you as soon as you’re ready to enlist it.
 But it won’t impose upon you.

-Decide what you want, and then ask clearly and in faith for the assistance you need.
+So decide what you want to accomplish, and then ask clearly – and in faith – for the assistance you need.

-Don’t be paralyzed by waiting to know exactly what your goals ‘should’ be.
-If you think about what you want, and make a decision firmly and resolutely to go for it without hesitation, then if for some reason it’s wrong, you’ll find out soon enough and have sufficient momentum to make the proper course correction in time.
+Don’t be paralyzed by indecision.
+Don’t wait to know exactly what your goals ‘should’ be.
+If you think about what you want, and make a decision firmly and resolutely to go for it without hesitation, then if for some reason it’s wrong, you’ll find out soon enough, and have sufficient momentum to make the proper course correction in time.

 To learn how, read The Jackrabbit Factor (free).
 If you already have, then it’s time for the next step.
 Let me help you activate that ‘unseen help’, so you can proceed with confidence that you’re not going it alone.
 Originally published August 19, 2011